The most comprehensive nine day itinerary

 You will arrive at Posada Barrancas, the station serving the small community of Areponapuchic.
 Close to Divisadero and located just below the canyon rim, Areponapuchic is ideally situated for great excursions and unique views.
 At 7200' (2200m), take your time until you get acclimated to the higher elevation.

 Your lodging tonight is the Mansion Tarahumara, a small hotel nestled in the trees right on the canyon rim.
-Quiet and natural, the Mansion is a wonderful place to stay in a beautiful area.
+Quiet and natural, the Mansion is a wonderful place to stay in a beautiful area with rooms right on the rim.

 Meals included: BD

-Day 3: Three Canyons and by private transfer to Creel
+Day 3: Three Canyons/Copper Canyon Adventure Park vehicle excursion and private transfer to Creel

-AM: This morning you enjoy great vistas at the Copper Canyon Adventure Park, of three canyons-Urique, Copper and Tararecua-from overlooks at "Piedra Volada" (Flying Rock), with its spectacular overlook and moving stone, and Divisadero, an amazing overlook, the halfway point of the Chihuahua al Pacifico Railroad, and home to an open-air Raramuri Indian artisan's market.
+You will enjoy a vehicle excursion to the Copper Canyon Adventure Park and great vistas of three canyons-Urique, Copper and Tararecua-from overlooks at "Piedra Volada" (Flying Rock), with its spectacular overlook and moving stone, and Divisadero, an amazing overlook, the halfway point of the Chihuahua al Pacifico Railroad, and home to an open-air Raramuri Indian artisan's market.

 In addition, there is the “Via Ferrata”, an obstacle course with rappelling, rock climbing and horizontal traverses that is an amazing test of outdoor skill, once again with the latest in safety equipment. (on your own for $45)

-ON@ Hotel Best Western Spa and Lodge at Creel
+ON@ Hotel Best Western Lodge and Spa in Creel

 Meals included: BL